Editors and Publishers

 Renée Zuckerbrot (Massie & McQuilkin Literary Agents)

 Renée Zuckerbrot worked as an editor at Doubleday before becoming a literary agent.
-Her authors include Kelly Link, Dan Chaon, Daniel Wallace, Shawn Vestal, Keith Lee Morris, Karin Tidbeck, Nathan Ballingrud, Polly Rosenwaike, Eric Sanderson, author of Mannahatta: A Natural History of New York City, and Sewanee alum M.O.
-"Neal" Walsh (My Sunshine Away).
-They have won or been nominated for the National Book Award, PEN/Robert W. Bingham Prize for debut fiction, the National Magazine Award, the William Saroyan International Prize for Writing, the NYPL Young Lions Fiction Award, B&N Discover Great New Writers Award, the Story Prize, the PEN/O. Henry Prize, the Shirley Jackson Award, the Locus, the Hugo, the Nebula, and the Pushcart, among others.
+Her authors include Kelly Link, Dan Chaon, Shawn Vestal, Daniel Wallace, Polly Rosenwaike, and M.O.
+Walsh, among others.
+Her authors have won or been nominated for a number of awards including the MacArthur Fellowship, National Book Award, PEN/Robert W. Bingham Prize, B&N Discover Great New Writers Award, the Story Prize, and the PEN/O. Henry Prize.

 Beth Blickers (APA)

-Beth Blickers is an agent at APA, where she represents artists who work in theatre, opera, television, and film.
-She started her career at the William Morris Agency, where she began work after graduating from New York University.
-She is a member of Literary Managers and Dramaturgs of the Americas and is the Board Chair Emeritus of Theatre Breaking Through Barriers, a New York company that works with artists with disabilities.
+Beth Blickers is an agent at APA, where she represents artists who work in theatre, television, and film.
+She started her career at the William Morris Agency, where she began work after graduating from NYU.
+She is the Past President of Literary Managers and Dramaturgs of the Americas.